Phil Lester

+Philip Michael Lester (born 30 January 1987) is an English YouTuber and presenter.
+He is best known for his YouTube channels AmazingPhil and Dan and Phil (formerly DanAndPhilGAMES), which as of October 2025, have 3.84 million and 2.96 million subscribers, respectively.
+Active since 2006, AmazingPhil is considered among the first notable British YouTubers.
+Lester appeared on The Sunday Times 2019 list of the top influencers in the UK.

-Philip Michael Lester (born 30 January 1987) is an English YouTuber and radio host.
-He is best known for his YouTube channels AmazingPhil, which gained over 4 million subscribers, and DanAndPhilGAMES.
-Together with frequent collaborator Daniel Howell, he presented the Sunday night entertainment show Dan and Phil on BBC Radio 1 from January 2013 until August 2014, and from September 2014 to April 2016 the duo were monthly hosts on the station's The Internet Takeover slot.
+Lester is also known for his frequent collaboration with his partner Daniel Howell as part of the entertainment duo Dan and Phil.
+Together, they presented the Sunday night entertainment show Dan and Phil on BBC Radio 1 from January 2013 until August 2014, and from September 2014 to April 2016 the duo were monthly hosts on the station's The Internet Takeover slot.

-Lester appeared on The Sunday Times’ 2019 list of the top influencers in the UK.

 Early life

-Lester was born on 30 January 1987 in Rawtenstall, Lancashire.
+Lester was born on 30 January 1987 and grew up in Rawtenstall, Lancashire.
 He has an older brother, Martyn.
+Lester attended Helmshore Primary School and then Bacup and Rawtenstall Grammar School.

-Before he made vlogs and radio presenting his full-time profession, he was a dog walker and car washer, worked at a veterinary clinic and at WHSmith, and had an acting role as Tim in Faintheart.
-He attended Bacup and Rawtenstall Grammar School.
-He later graduated with a Bachelor of Arts with Honours in English Language and Linguistics in 2008 and a Master of Arts in Video Postproduction with Visual Effects in 2009, both from the University of York.
+Before making vlogging and radio presenting his full-time profession, Lester's early jobs included being a dog walker and car washer, working at a veterinary clinic and at WHSmith, and appearing in Faintheart.
+Lester graduated with a Bachelor of Arts with Honours in English Language and Linguistics in 2008 and a Master of Arts in Video Postproduction with Visual Effects in 2009, both from the University of York.